Curbside Waste and Recycling

 Collection requirements

-Curbside recycling collection is conducted on a bi-weekly pickup schedule.
-West Nipissing uses a 2-Box Sorting System.
-Place your recyclables at the curb no earlier than 7 p.m. on the eve and no later than 7 a.m. on the morning of your collection.
-Please ensure that all blue-box materials placed at the curbside are properly sorted.
+Recycling is collected every two weeks.
+Place your blue bins at the curb no earlier than 7 p.m. the evening before and no later than 7 a.m. the morning of your collection.

 Non-accepted material